johnmholmes/Aquarium_Monitor_V2/README.md

 4. Visual display via LEDs above the tank.
 5. Ph monitor module.
 This I have tried before, but may revisit this project again as it could be handy if it gives consistant results.
 6. 24 volt distrobution module.
 (Currently I have 4 devices that run on 24 volt, each has its own power tranformer.
 This module would use one wall brick transformer with an out put of 5 Amps which would use an Esp32 to turn on and off pumps and wave makers as required.)
+7. Possible current monitoring of various devices to prodict failures.

 ----